Benedikttk/ppmnm/README.md

 A) [6 points].
 Implementing Akima (sub-)spline interpolation AkimaSpline.cs:
-Here's a brief overview of the code: [AkimaSpline.cs](https://github.com/Benedikttk/ppmnm/blob/main/Eksamen/AkimaSpline.cs)

-The class AkimaSpline has private fields x, y, b, c, d, and n, representing the x-values, y-values, and the coefficients used in the Akima spline calculation.
-The AkimaSpline class has a private constructor that initializes the fields of the class.
-The Create method is a static method of the AkimaSpline class, which creates an instance of the AkimaSpline object.
-It takes the x-data and y-data arrays as input and calculates the coefficients of the Akima spline.
-The Evaluate method calculates the interpolated value of the spline at a given point z.

-Using the AkimaSpline: See [main.cs](https://github.com/Benedikttk/ppmnm/blob/main/Eksamen/main.cs).

- In the provided code, the Create method is responsible for creating an instance of the AkimaSpline object.
-To create this instance, you must pass in the x-array and y-array of values you want to use for the Akima spline interpolation.

- Once you have created the AkimaSpline object, you can use its Evaluate method to calculate interpolated values at specific points.

 B) [3 points.]
-For the 3 extra points, I have granted them for making it read arbitrary randomized data of reasonable size and sort the points z in an increasing manner.
+Making it read arbitrary randomized data of reasonable size and sort the points z in an increasing manner.

 # ppnm